 Are you flexible on your travel dates?
 This can be a huge money saver.
 Sometimes just changing a day or two can make all the difference.
 It is generally best to fly on weekdays if at all possible.

-It can be scary, but most of the time it saves money to wait to book your flights.
-This can be scary since there is no guarantee, but flights are often priced the best around 4-6 weeks from your travel dates.
+It can be scary, but most of the time, it saves money to wait to book your flights.
+This can be scary since there is no guarantee, but flights are often priced the best around 4-8 weeks from your travel dates.

-4. Stay in a vacation rental
+3. Stay in a vacation rental

 If you’re the kind of traveler who doesn’t mind making your own bed and washing your own clothes, a vacation rental can be a great way to save money on a Hawaii vacation.

 In a vacation rental condo with a kitchen, you can cook some of your own meals.
-Not only is this a great way to save money, but it’s also a fantastic option for those with dietary restrictions like me.
+Not only is this a great way to save money, but it’s also a fantastic option for those with dietary restrictions, like me!

 Of course, vacation rentals aren’t just a budget option.
 You can also find rentals that cost just as much or even more than a 5-star resort.
 There are vacation rentals for every budget, but it’s possible to stay in a nice oceanfront vacation rental for less than a comparable resort.

-5. Plan your splurges
+4. Plan your splurges

-6. Take advantage of Happy Hour
+5. Take advantage of Happy Hour

 You can save quite a bit by finding the best happy hours in town!
 Not only will you save on drinks, but you can often get appetizers and even meals during happy hour at a reduced rate.